 Portion control is important.
 Very important.

-Also slowing down your dog when he/she is eating is integral to losing weight, too.
-Try utilizing tools that divide up the food in your dog’s bowl to keep them from wolfing everything down in 5 bites.
+Also slowing down your dog's eating time, especially if they're voracious chompers will help keep them satiated.
+Try utilizing dog feeders that divide up the food in your dog’s bowl to keep them from wolfing everything down in 5 bites.

-Free feeding is often one of the reasons behind overweight dogs.
+Free feeding is one of the common reasons of overweight dogs.

 Remember, if it smells good, your dog is probably going to eat it.